Archibald Clark Kerr, 1st Baron Inverchapel: Background

-An Australian-born Scot, Clark Kerr was born Archibald John Kerr Clark, the son of John Kerr Clark (1838–1910), originally from Lanarkshire, Scotland, and Kate Louisa (1846–1926), daughter of Sir John Struan Robertson, five times Premier of the Colony of New South Wales.
+An Australian-born Scot, Lord Inverchapel was born Archibald John Kerr Clark, the son of John Kerr Clark (1838–1910), originally from Lanarkshire, Scotland, and Kate Louisa (1846–1926), daughter of Sir John Struan Robertson, five times Premier of the Colony of New South Wales.
 His family emigrated to England in 1889.
 In 1911 he assumed the surname of Kerr in addition to that of Clark.

 He attended Bath College from 1892 to 1900.

 Diplomatic career

-Clark Kerr entered the Foreign Service in 1906.
+Kerr entered the Foreign Service in 1906.
 Early on, he made the mistake of challenging the Foreign Office over its Egyptian policy.
 Consequently, he found himself posted to a series of capitals in Latin America.
 He was Envoy Extraordinary and Minister Plenipotentiary to various Central American republics between 1925 and 1928, to Chile between 1928 and 1930, to Sweden between 1931 and 1934 and to Iraq between 1935 and 1938.

 He distinguished himself enough in these posts to secure a prestigious appointment as Ambassador to China between 1938 and 1942 during the Japanese occupation.

-In the ensuing years, he developed a close relationship with the Nationalist Chinese leader Chiang Kai-Shek and spent most of his posting explaining why Britain could not offer him any substantive aid in his struggle against the Japanese invaders.
+In the ensuing years, Inverchapel developed a close relationship with the Nationalist Chinese leader Chiang Kai-shek and spent most of his posting explaining why Britain could not offer him any substantive aid in his struggle against the Japanese invaders.

 He argued for British aid to China based upon humanitarian concerns, the preservation of British economic influence and the principle of national self-determination.
 Despite the lack of aid from Britain, he impressed the Chinese with his interest in Confucian philosophy and with his determination.
-After the British consulate in Chungking was almost completely destroyed by Japanese bombing in 1940, other diplomatic missions evacuated, but he kept the Union Jack flying close to Chinese government buildings.
+After the British consulate in Chongqing was almost completely destroyed by Japanese bombing in 1940, other diplomatic missions evacuated, but he kept the Union Jack flying close to Chinese government buildings.
 He regularly swam in the Yangtze River and, after meeting the American writer Ernest Hemingway, dismissed him derisively: "Tough?
 Why, I'm tougher than he is!"

 He was moved to Moscow in February 1942, where he forged a remarkable relationship with Stalin and facilitated a number of Anglo-Soviet diplomatic conferences.
 His work there and at the Big Three Conferences (such as Yalta and Potsdam) put him at the centre of international politics during the final pivotal years of the Second World War.
 Throughout his posting in Moscow, he unsuccessfully sought clearer direction from the Foreign Office in London.
 He often fell back upon a directive received from Churchill in February 1943: "You want a directive?
 All right.
 I don't mind kissing Stalin's bum, but I'm damned if I'll lick his arse!"